Ferrero Rocher

 So not a surprising result.
 Glenn, you can see the response here.

-I think that was illustrative of the kind of thing that we were challenged with and trying to deal with on a regular basis.
+I think that was illustrative of the kind of thing that we were challenged with and trying to deal with regularly.

-We want to talk a little bit about what Alloy does for us and give you a sense for what we’re doing.
-We’ll give you a couple generic cases that absolutely have a ton more detail in the background.
-In a way, we’re sort of making it sound really easy what Alloy is doing here.
-They’re doing a ton of stuff to harmonize and ingest data in the background and what Logan will talk about a little bit later.
+We want to talk a little bit about what Alloy does for us and give you a sense of what we’re doing.
+We’ll give you a couple of generic cases that absolutely have a ton more detail in the background.
+In a way, we’re sort of making it sound really easy, what Alloy is doing here.
+They’re doing a ton of stuff to harmonize and ingest data in the background, and what Logan will talk about a little bit later.

 Let’s take a look at what a couple of these examples are.

 As you can imagine, new products don’t have a history.
 You’re maybe modeling it after something else, and you have sales coming in to say “that thing’s going gangbusters.”
-We need to make more product.
-We need to push more product right now, and push more product with something coming from Italy could mean an airplane.
+We need to make more products.
+We need to push more product right now, and push more product with something coming from Italy, which could mean an airplane.
 So this could be really expensive at some point in time.

-You really need to understand, how do I know whether it’s really a good decision to do it or not?
-Again, it’s not that you’re distrusting your cross-functional colleagues, but you really want to make it more on a view of data than view personally on a single person’s say-so.
+You really need to understand how I know whether it’s really a good decision to do it or not?
+Again, it’s not that you’re distrusting your cross-functional colleagues, but you really want to make it more on a view of data than a personal view based on a single person’s say-so.

 Let’s see what everybody else says.

 Okay.
 Well, everyone’s between daily and monthly.
-Monthly seems like even a nice place to live.
+Monthly seems like a nice place to live.
 It’s not the neighborhood I live in, but the reality is, everybody’s dealing with this constantly.
-Because most of the time, even when you have a monthly one, I’m willing to guess that the decision that gets made there is not a one made decision.
-It’s multiple meetings and data and investigations.
-To make that best decision, you really have to see what kind of data you can deal with – what kind of data you might have out there.
+Because most of the time, even when you have a monthly one, I’m willing to guess that the decision that gets made there is not a one-made decision.
+It’s multiple meetings, data, and investigations.
+To make the best decision, you really have to see what kind of data you can deal with – what kind of data you might have out there.

 Let’s take a look at what we used Alloy to do in this example.

-So at the time, on March 2nd and March 9th and March 16th, we were rolling into Easter, as you can see.
-We were getting signals that we had to make a massive increase in production and that was going to drive a tremendous amount of extended cost.
+So at the time, on March 2nd, March 9th, and March 16th, we were rolling into Easter, as you can see.
+We were getting signals that we had to make a massive increase in production, and that was going to drive a tremendous amount of extended cost.
 To a certain point, your safety stock can maybe suck some of that up, but at a certain point, you obviously have to increase production.

 What actually happened?
 Here, the line is a little bit different.
-The line is not actually forecast this time, it’s actually how much of their pipeline that they were sitting on – how much inventory the retailer was sitting on.
+The line is not actually forecast this time; it’s actually how much of their pipeline they were sitting on – how much inventory the retailer was sitting on.

-Sometimes a single piece of information, which is something’s selling really well or conversely, maybe unfortunately, something appears to not be selling really well, doesn’t really tell you the full story.
-You really have to bring a number of pieces of information together to be able to try and get the kinds of information to make a good decision.
+Sometimes a single piece of information, which is something’s selling really well or, conversely, maybe unfortunately, something appears to not be selling really well, doesn’t really tell you the full story.
+You really have to bring several pieces of information together to be able to try and get the kinds of information to make a good decision.

 Maybe we’re a little concerned about the amount of inventory that McLane has there.
 35 weeks would seem to be like a very, very large amount of supply, especially when you’re dealing with a food item that doesn’t necessarily keep and is not designed to keep that long.

-The ability to see multiple pieces like this are exactly what we’re looking to be able to do on a dynamic dashboard.
+The ability to see multiple pieces like this is exactly what we’re looking to be able to do on a dynamic dashboard.
 And the thing that’s important to remember about this is: this updates generally as fast as your retailers can give you information.
-So in the case of McLane or Target or Walmart, we can get it daily.
-We can see this daily without having to re-update the spreadsheet, re-do the downloads, etcetera.
-Daily usage to be able to track something, customize what you may be looking at and drive a better conversation, either cross-functionally internally or potentially with your retail partners.
+So in the case of McLane, Target, or Walmart, we can get it daily.
+We can see this daily without having to re-update the spreadsheet, re-do the downloads, etc. Daily usage to be able to track something, customize what you may be looking at, and drive a better conversation, either cross-functionally, internally, or potentially with your retail partners.

 The functionality is there to help you make sure it brings your attention to what’s really important or what you’ve designed to be important.
 And if that changes the next month, you change what the alert looks like.